coconut-svsm/svsm/Documentation/INSTALL.md

 * Linux host kernel with SVSM support
 * Linux guest kernel with SVSM support
 * EDK2 with SVSM support
-* A modified QEMU which supports the current SVSM launch protocol
+* A modified QEMU which supports launching guests configured using IGVM
 * The SVSM source-code repository

 The next sections will guide through the process of installing these